-Stella's first prints were reflections of his stripe paintings.6 The Star of Persia II series consists of versions of the six-chevron configuration derived from a drawing for the Notched-V series of paintings that he never fully executed.7 This early painting series is derived from Stella's interest in the triangle shape that goes back to his Black paintings series.8 It is based on joining wedge- or chevron-shaped areas made of stripes.9 This shape was eventually cut into vector like V's, and would be juxtaposed in many different colors.10 Stella used metallic paints, and stuck close to the primary colors of red, blue and yellow for these works.11 He made sure to keep the value range cohesive and extremely narrow as to not have anything jumping out at the viewer and changing the intensity of the work.12 This intensity included how viewers observed the series and how their eyes traveled across the works.
-According to William Rubin, "In the Notch-V pictures this limited ripple has given way to the suggestion of entire surfaces in motion."13 The paintings were so large in scale that he was not able to display them the way he wanted to, and the lithographs gave him a sense of completion that the paintings could not.
-"What I like in the paintings," Stella explained, "I try to get in the prints, and what I like in the prints I try and get in the paintings, it works both ways."14 and epoxy-coated metallic inks.15 This series was well known for its use of relatively new metallic ink, and The Star of Persia II series is printed over a metallic base that subtly tones the over-printed inks and raises them.16 These lithographic printed with newly-available matte, glossy, "What I like in the paintings I try to get in the prints, and what I like in the prints I try and get in the paintings, it works both ways." - Frank Stella inks would tend to be absorbed by the paper, so to offset this, Stella printed on paper that was sealed with a layer of screen-printed ink or pre-printed with a graph-pattern background.17 This is the same graph-pattern paper that The Star of Persia II is printed on.
+Stella's first prints were reflections of his stripe paintings.
+The Star of Persia II series consists of versions of the six-chevron configuration derived from a drawing for the Notched-V series of paintings that he never fully executed.
+This early painting series is derived from Stella's interest in the triangle shape that goes back to his Black paintings series.8 It is based on joining wedge- or chevron-shaped areas made of stripes.
+This shape was eventually cut into vector like V's, and would be juxtaposed in many different colors.
+10 Stella used metallic paints, and stuck close to the primary colors of red, blue and yellow for these works.11 He made sure to keep the value range cohesive and extremely narrow as to not have anything jumping out at the viewer and changing the intensity of the work.
+12 This intensity included how viewers observed the series and how their eyes traveled across the works.
+According to William Rubin, "In the Notch-V pictures this limited ripple has given way to the suggestion of entire surfaces in motion."
+The paintings were so large in scale that he was not able to display them the way he wanted to, and the lithographs gave him a sense of completion that the paintings could not.
+"What I like in the paintings," Stella explained, "I try to get in the prints, and what I like in the prints, I try and get in the paintings, it works both ways."14

+The Star of Persia II series was printed with newly-available matte, glossy, and epoxy-coated metallic inks.15 This series was well known for its use of relatively new metallic ink, and The Star of Persia II series is printed over a metallic base that subtly tones the over-printed inks and raises them.16 These lithographic inks would tend to be absorbed by the paper, so to offset this, Stella printed on paper that was sealed with a layer of screen-printed ink or pre-printed with a graph-pattern background.
+This is the same graph-pattern paper that The Star of Persia II is printed on.
 The non-absorbable metallic and pigment-rich inks are intensified in the final printing by an added gloss or matte varnish.18